simple-login/app/README.md

 ### Prerequisites

 - a Linux server (either a VM or dedicated server).
 This doc shows the setup for Ubuntu 18.04 LTS but the steps could be adapted for other popular Linux distributions.
 As most of components run as Docker container and Docker can be a bit heavy, having at least 2 GB of RAM is recommended.
-The server needs to have the port 25, 465 (email), 80, 443 (for the webapp), 22 (so you can ssh into it) open.
+The server needs to have the port 25 (email), 80, 443 (for the webapp), 22 (so you can ssh into it) open.

 - a domain that you can config the DNS.
 It could be a subdomain.
 In the rest of the doc, let's say it's `mydomain.com` for the email and `app.mydomain.com` for SimpleLogin webapp.
-Please make sure to replace these values by your domain name.
+Please make sure to replace these values by your domain name whenever they appear in the doc.

-- [Optional]: a Postgres database.
-If you don't want to manage and maintain a Postgres database, you can use managed services proposed by cloud providers.
+- [Optional]: a dedicated Postgres database.
+If you don't want to manage and maintain a Postgres database, you can use managed services proposed by some cloud providers.
 Otherwise this guide will show how to run a Postgres database using Docker.
-Database is not well-known to be run inside Docker but this is probably fine if you don't have thousands of emails to handle.
+Database is not well-known to be run inside Docker but this is probably fine if you don't have thousands of email addresses.

 - [Optional] AWS S3, Sentry, Google/Facebook/Github developer accounts.
+These are necessary only if you want to activate these options.

 All the below steps, except for the DNS ones that are usually done inside your domain registrar interface, are done on your server.
+The commands are to run with `bash` (or any bash-compatible shell like `zsh`) being the shell.
+If you use other shells like `fish`, please make sure to adapt the commands.

 ### DKIM